apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 ``\xff\xff/metrics/health/log/<id>``

-Stats about the health of a particular transaction log
+Stats about the health of a particular transaction log process

 ========================= ======== ===============
 **Field**                 **Type** **Description**